 Another good thing to understand is that any financial professional – and this can include financial advisors, financial planners, stockbrokers, Wealth Manager, registered rep or Investment Advisor – can, and should, be a Fiduciary, therefore offering Fiduciary Financial Advice.

 For example, the Financial Industry Regulatory Authority (FINRA) regulates stockbrokers.
-The suitability rule used by FINRA to regulate many of today’s financial people essentially assumes that you, the client, would not be ruined financially if the investment sum is lost, i.e. that you can afford to take a risk.
+The suitability rule used by FINRA to regulate many of today’s financial people essentially assumes that you, the client, would not be ruined financially if the investment sum is lost.
+I.E. that you can afford to take a risk.
 But just because you can ‘afford’ a risk doesn’t mean you should take it, or would even consider it if you knew it wasn’t in your best interest.
 As policy, this is pretty vague and really doesn’t address much transparency regarding conflicts, fees or having the clients’ best interest at heart.
 The new Fiduciary rules will go a long way to clarify the picture.
+But you should still do you own due diligence before hiring an advisor.

 What’s new in Fiduciary Financial Advice?